keeganhanesboise/spotify-top-artists/README.md

 # Spotify Top Artists
-Spotify Top Artists allows spotify users to log into their Spotify account and view, as well as learn more about, their top artists.
-By clicking each artists you can see the genres they fall under, popularity relative to other artists and their top 10 tracks.
+Spotify Top Artists allows users to log into their Spotify account and learn more about their top 20 artists.
+Each artist has their own individual page with what genres they fall under, popularity relative to other artists and their top 10 tracks.

 # How To Use
 ## Get Spotify Client ID and Secret